sophieabby/sophieabby.github.io/_projects/3-quinones.md

 We combine **experimental and computational approaches**.
 This goes from developing tools for genome annotation of the proteins involved in the pathways, to the study of their functional diversification, and *in vivo* testing of their predicted functions.

+## The QuinEvol project (2021-2025)

-An example of study using these combined approaches was recently [published](https://doi.org/10.1093/molbev/msad219).
+An example of study using **experimental and computational approaches** was recently [published](https://doi.org/10.1093/molbev/msad219).
 We show the diversity of the pathway used by *Pseudomonadota* (ex-proteobacteria) to produce ubiquinone, and at the same time explore the diversification of the flavin monooxygenase (FMO) protein family by gene transfers and duplications.

 <img src='/images/evol-UQ-FMO-mbe.png' width='600'>